Skip to contents

 • ddbs_as_hexwkb() – Convert geometries to hexadecimal Well-Known Binary (HEXWKB)

-• ddbs_as_geojson() – Convert geometries to GeoJSON
+• ddbs_as_geojson() – Convert to GeoJSON (a FeatureCollection or one Feature per row)

 Usage